• Skip to primary navigation

 Carmen, (with a look of astonishment on her face) “Really??
 Surely not”.

-We hadn’t been sitting down for fifteen minutes before a lady walks right up to us and abruptly says, “You’re sitting in our seats”.
+We hadn’t been sitting down for fifteen minutes before a lady walked right up to us and abruptly said, “You’re sitting in our seats”.

-We weren’t broke up about it.
+We weren’t broken up about it.
 There were plenty of seats.

 A Message to all these groups, especially if you are Christ-based: Focus on the newbies and make them feel welcome!
 This is not your club – it’s God’s.

 In the meeting part of an outreach-based ministry I used to work with (The Campus Life division of Youth for Christ), we had ‘all hands on deck’ when it came to newbies.
-Our team intentionally focused on connecting with any new teens that came to any of our meetings.
-We did not want them to come in feeling like an outsider, and we definitely did not want them leaving feeling like an outsider.
+Our team intentionally focused on connecting with any new teens who came to any of our meetings.
+We did not want them to come in feeling like an outsider, and we definitely did not want them to leave feeling like an outsider.

 God’s Kingdom flips worldly values on their head